 How can I make fuel out of algae oil?

 - For this, the short-chained fatty acids in algae oil must be esterified.

 - Because algae contain chlorophyll, which they use for photosynthesis.

-- 100 – 500 micromoles of photons per square meter per second
+- 100 – 1000 micromoles of photons per square meter per second (depending on species)